 After working in Asset Management for 8 years, it was her fascination with culture and colour that inspired her to pursue her own career in fashion.
 And although she loves the excitement of catwalk shows and extravagant photoshoots, for her there needed to be more.

 Fashion speaks volumes if you use it as a platform to create change.
 My passion is nature and being an advocate through my work ethics and story telling

 She draws inspiration from her cultural experiences, most notably her West African heritage, which she finds incredibly rich in storytelling.
 Growing up in the buzzing and culturally diverse city of Lagos is where she first developed her love for the vivid and earthy colours of Africa.

 ‘Made in Africa’

-The concept of EKI came to fruition in Africa.
+The concept of EKI (formerly known as EKI ORLEANS) came to fruition in Africa.
 Even though she is based in the UK, the print inspirations are heavily rooted in Africa.
-The stories she tell, awaken a nostalgic feeling.
-Africa is incredibly rich in culture and colour and it is an absolute pleasure to tap into that wealth of beauty and narrate stories.
+The stories she tells, awaken a nostalgic feeling.
+Africa is incredibly rich in culture and colour, it is an absolute pleasure to tap into that wealth of beauty and narrate stories.
 There is always an injection of colours with a distinct shade of orange running through most prints.
 Orange is her favourite colour; it reminds her of the warm, rich and earthy colours of West African soil.
 It is home and always welcoming.

 Nature & Sustainability